mateuszszewczykk/Website.Contributions/posts/en/powerapps-work-around-the-appres-blobmanager-issue/index.md

 ## Problem description

 If you've ever tried to add an attachment control in Power Apps and save the uploaded file to SharePoint using Power Automate, you've probably run into a frustrating problem.
-When a user selects a file, its value (Value) is temporarily stored in an internal Power Apps format  as a link starting with `appres://blobmanager/...`.
+When a user selects a file, its value is temporarily stored in an internal Power Apps format  as a link starting with `appres://blobmanager/...`.
 It seems harmless enough, until you actually try to send that file somewhere.
 The problem is that Power Automate cannot "fetch" a file from such an address.
 It is purely an internal temporary identifier that Power Automate has serious trouble interpreting.
 As a result, the flow either throws an error or an empty and corrupted file ends up on SharePoint.